iterami/Docs.htm/repositories/gmod-iterami-addon.md

 3. Subscribe to and enable the [Extended Spawnmenu](https://steamcommunity.com/sharedfiles/filedetails/?id=104603291) addon.
    * NOTE: `Extended Spawnmenu` is a third-party addon not created or maintained by iterami.
 Use at your own risk!
    * An issue has been created to remove this requirement: https://github.com/iterami/GMod-iterami-Addon/issues/1
+4. If you are connected to a server, disconnect and reconnect to reinitialize your addons.

 ---